Permaculture Consultations and Design

 - If you would like a written report, that will of course be extra to pay for my additional time, and that fee will be based on how extensive the report is.

-- Site Evaluations are $50 per hour, and the time begins at your door.
+- Site Evaluations are $75 per hour, and the time begins at your door.
 If mileage between my home (Fallbrook) and yours is over fifty miles, I ask a $20 additional travel fee, and $10 for each additional 10 miles beyond that.
 That fee can be shared if I visit more than one property during the trip.
-I have clients from near the border, to Ramona, to Burbank and out to the coast.
+I have clients South near the border, East to desert areas and the mountains, North to Burbank and the area and South to the coast.
 I don’t mind traveling.

-While I encourage homeowners to design their own gardens, I have designed many permaculture gardens for clients throughout San Diego.
+While I encourage homeowners to design their own gardens, I have designed many permaculture gardens for clients these San Diego.
 Most designs are hand-drawn; some are created on Sketchup.
-All are accompanied by an extensive document listing the plants, the planting and irrigation techniques, a watering schedule, fertilization through permaculture, and the reasons behind the design choices.
-Designs begin at $600, depending upon the size of the property and extensiveness of the project.
+All are accompanied by extensive document listing the plants, the planting and irrigation techniques, a watering schedule, fertilization through permaculture, and the reasons behind the design choices.
+Designs begin at $600, depending upon the size of property and extensiveness of project.